padrino/padrino-docs/guides/01_introduction/02_why-learn-padrino.html.md

 ### Extensible

 The other benefit of Sinatra and Padrino is the rich ecosystem of extensions that can be applied at any level of the stack.
-For rack, there is a [wealth of middlewares](https://github.com/rack/rack/wiki/List-of-Middleware "wealth of middlewares") that can help do almost anything.
+For Rack, there is a [wealth of middlewares](https://github.com/rack/rack/wiki/List-of-Middleware "wealth of middlewares") that can help do almost anything.
 For Sinatra, there is also a [large base](http://www.sinatrarb.com/extensions-wild.html "large base")